The Flash (film): Marketing

 In April 2023, DC and Warner Bros.
 Discovery Global Consumer Products unveiled a series of merchandise to coincide with the release of the film, including toys produced by Mattel, Funko, Spin Master, and McFarlane Toys, as well as costumes by Rubies and Puma shoes.
 It was also announced that a visual companion would accompany the film's release, titled The Flash: The Official Visual Companion: The Scarlet Speedster from Page to Screen, written by Richard Lotowcyz and published by Insight Editions.
 An in-progress cut of the film was screened at CinemaCon on April 25, 2023.
 Warner Bros. was estimated to have spent over $14 million to promote the film via TV spots and trailers during the 2023 NBA playoffs.
 A second trailer and poster were released online the same day.
 Joshua Rivera at Polygon noted the trailer focused heavily on Keaton's Batman, including starting and ending with him, and felt it leaned into nostalgia, while David Crow of Den of Geek compared the trailer's tone and Batcave design to that of director Christopher Nolan's The Dark Knight Trilogy (2005–2012).
 The final trailer, set to Pink Floyd's "Time", was released on May 22, 2023.
 The trailer confirmed the appearance of Jeremy Irons, reprising his DCEU role as Alfred Pennyworth.
 Shortly after the film's release, a six-part Apple podcast titled The Flash: Escape the Midnight Circus was announced.
 Max Greenfield voices Barry Allen / The Flash in the podcast, which takes place a few years after the film's ending.
 The podcast series was included with the film's physical home media release.

 Warner Bros. struggled to market the film due to Miller's legal issues.
-Borys Kit and Aaron Couch of The Hollywood Reporter reported that the studio focused on marketing the "film itself" rather than Miller; during press conferences, the studio opted to sideline Miller and pivot towards Andy and Barbara Muschietti and Calle to promote the film.
+Borys Kit and Aaron Couch of The Hollywood Reporter reported that the studio focused on marketing the "film itself" rather than Miller; during press conferences, the studio opted to sideline Miller and pivot towards the Muschiettis and Calle to promote the film.
 The studio also made intensive efforts to highlight Keaton's role as Batman to evoke nostalgia, though Kit and Couch felt the results were mixed, as they opined that some thought it was derivative of Spider-Man: No Way Home (2021).
-Additionally, the studio provided advanced screenings to various figures, including Tom Cruise and Stephen King, to improve discourse surrounding the film, while Zaslav and Gunn touted it as "among the greatest superhero movies of all time".
+Additionally, the studio provided advanced screenings to various figures, including actor Tom Cruise and author Stephen King, to improve discourse surrounding the film, while Zaslav and Gunn touted it as "among the greatest superhero movies of all time".
 Various insiders felt the marketing campaign was unconventional and that Warner Bros. was setting very high expectations for the film.
 Miller ultimately attended the film's premiere for photos only and would not be interviewed.